21191 customer reviews

 Fronsac

-Fronsac is a red wine with an appellation d'origine contrôlée (AOC) designation, belonging to the Bordeaux wine region.
-The Fronsac AOC covers the communes of Fronsac, Saint Aignan, La Rivière, Saint-Germain-de-la-Rivière, Saillans, and Galgon.
+Fronsac is a red wine with an Appellation d'Origine Contrôlée (AOC) designation that is part of the Bordeaux wine region.
+The Fronsac AOC spans the communes of Fronsac, Saint-Aignan, La Rivière, Saint-Germain-de-la-Rivière, Saillans, and Galgon.

-Fronsac is an old wine-growing area made up of rolling hills.
-Today, the vineyard covers an area of 830 hectares, with an annual production of over 44,000 hectoliters.
-Located at the confluence of two rivers, the Dordogne and the Isle, water is omnipresent.
-This presence of water helps to create a microclimate that reduces the risk of night frosts in spring, while mitigating the heat in summer.
-The Fronsac vineyard is located on sunny hillsides.
-The soils are relatively diverse: alluvial at the bottom of the slopes and clay-limestone higher up on the hills.
-In some areas, asteriated limestone outcrops.
-The substrate consists of "Fronsadais molasses," a mixture of clay and sandstone.
-Well-drained, the soils allow the Merlot and Cabernet Franc grapes that make up this wine to flourish, with good ripening.
+Fronsac is an ancient wine-growing region characterized by rolling valleys.
+The vineyard now covers an area of 830 hectares, with an annual production of over 44,000 hectoliters.
+Located at the confluence of two rivers, the Dordogne and the Isle, water is omnipresent here.
+This abundance of water helps create a microclimate that reduces the risk of nighttime frosts in the spring while moderating the heat during the summer.
+The Fronsac vineyards are situated on the slopes of sunny hills.
+The soils are relatively diverse: alluvial at the base of the slopes and clay-limestone as one ascends the hills.
+In certain areas, asterian limestone outcrops.
+The substrate consists of “Fronsadais molasses,” a mixture of clay and sandstone.
+Well-drained, the soils allow the Merlot and Cabernet Franc that make up this wine to fully flourish, with good ripening.

-With their beautiful ruby color, Fronsac wines have intense, distinguished noses that exude aromas of red fruit and pepper, even spice box.
-On the palate, they seduce with their body and beautiful consistency.
-Well-structured, with solid but never aggressive tannins, they have excellent aging potential.
+With a beautiful ruby color, Fronsac wines possess intense and distinguished noses that exude aromas of red fruit and pepper, even a hint of a spice box.
+On the palate, they captivate with their body and lovely texture.
+Well-structured, with firm yet never aggressive tannins, they have excellent aging potential.
 Blended from Merlot and Cabernet Franc, these are racy, full-bodied wines with a complex personality.
-Particularly noteworthy are the Fronsac wines from Château de Carles, Château de la Rivière, Château Moulin Haut-Laroque, and Château de la Dauphine.
+Particularly noteworthy are the Fronsacs from Château de Carles, Château de la Rivière, Château Moulin Haut-Laroque, and Château de la Dauphine.

-Fronsac is an old wine-growing area made up of rolling hills.
-Today, the vineyard covers an area of 830 hectares, with an annual production of over 44,000 hectoliters.
-Located at the confluence of two rivers, the Dordogne and the Isle, water is omnipresent.
-This presence of water helps to create a microclimate that reduces the risk of night frosts in spring, while mitigating the heat in summer.
-The Fronsac vineyard is located on sunny hillsides.
-The soils are relatively diverse: alluvial at the bottom of the slopes and clay-limestone higher up on the hills.
-In some areas, asteriated limestone outcrops.
-The substrate consists of "Fronsadais molasses," a mixture of clay and sandstone.
-Well-drained, the soils allow the Merlot and Cabernet Franc grapes that make up this wine to flourish, with good ripening.
+Fronsac is an ancient wine-growing region characterized by rolling valleys.
+The vineyard now covers an area of 830 hectares, with an annual production of over 44,000 hectoliters.
+Located at the confluence of two rivers, the Dordogne and the Isle, water is omnipresent here.
+This abundance of water helps create a microclimate that reduces the risk of nighttime frosts in the spring while moderating the heat during the summer.
+The Fronsac vineyards are situated on the slopes of sunny hills.
+The soils are relatively diverse: alluvial at the base of the slopes and clay-limestone as one ascends the hills.
+In certain areas, asterian limestone outcrops.
+The substrate consists of “Fronsadais molasses,” a mixture of clay and sandstone.
+Well-drained, the soils allow the Merlot and Cabernet Franc that make up this wine to fully flourish, with good ripening.

-With their beautiful ruby color, Fronsac wines have intense, distinguished noses that exude aromas of red fruit and pepper, even spice box.
-On the palate, they seduce with their body and beautiful consistency.
-Well-structured, with solid but never aggressive tannins, they have excellent aging potential.
+With a beautiful ruby color, Fronsac wines possess intense and distinguished noses that exude aromas of red fruit and pepper, even a hint of a spice box.
+On the palate, they captivate with their body and lovely texture.
+Well-structured, with firm yet never aggressive tannins, they have excellent aging potential.
 Blended from Merlot and Cabernet Franc, these are racy, full-bodied wines with a complex personality.
-Particularly noteworthy are the Fronsac wines from Château de Carles, Château de la Rivière, Château Moulin Haut-Laroque, and Château de la Dauphine.
+Particularly noteworthy are the Fronsacs from Château de Carles, Château de la Rivière, Château Moulin Haut-Laroque, and Château de la Dauphine.

-Buy the best Fronsac wines in a private sale!
+Buy the best Fronsac wines at a private sale!

 -20€